kaufman-lab/intervalaverage/README.md

 #> 6:    36  42   18
 ```

+Note that the start and end columns define closed intervals
+(i.e. inclusive).

 Imagine that we would like these PM2.5 measurements to be represented
 over a different set of intervals, such as the following 7-day schedule
 which does not align cleanly with the intervals in x: